-If the loan is less than $100,000, say for non structural minor renovations then you can control payments.
+You can control payments if the loan is for non-structural minor renovations and is less than $100,000.
 Meaning you will pay the job on completion to the builder or contractor.

-For larger jobs, just like a complete rebuild or lifting a house, the bank will be looking for progress payments to be made (the same as a construction loan).
+For larger jobs like a complete rebuild or lifting a house, the bank will be looking for progress payments to be made — in the same way they would pay out a construction loan.

 When should I apply for a renovation loan?

-If there’s one thing I’ve learnt in the industry, it’s that the banks make all the rules.
+If there’s one thing we’ve learnt in the industry, it’s that the banks make all the rules.

-To get the upper hand, I recommend you apply in advance to take some stress off yourself.
+To get the upper hand, we recommend you apply in advance to take some stress off yourself.

-Now there are two ways applying for a renovation loan can go.
+Now there are two ways that applying for a renovation loan can go.

-The first is Jane’s situation, where she has a lot of equity in her property.
-Jane applies to release equity, using the current value of her home (before renovations) which should take about a week or two to get approved.
+Jane has a lot of equity in her property.
+She applies to release equity, using the current value of her home (before renovations).
+This should take about a week or two to get approved.

-Charles had very little equity, so he had to allow for two to three weeks for the renovation loan to be approved.
-You are going to need a signed building contract, and will rely on the ‘on completion’ value of your property.
+Charles has very little equity, so he has to allow 2 to 3 weeks for the renovation loan to be approved.
+He is going to need a signed building contract and will rely on the ‘on completion’ value of your property.

-What are the most popular types of renovations?
+That said, here are the most popular types of renovations.

-As I mentioned above, non structural and minor renovations will rely on the existing equity in your home.
+As we mentioned above, non-structural and minor renovations will rely on the existing equity in your home.
 We will arrange a bank valuation to determine the current value of your home, and you can borrow up to 90% of this amount.

 If a large surface area like the floor has dirty old carpet, changing this can give you the best bang for your buck.
-The best part is, it’ll improve the entire feel of the home without too many costs involved.
+The best part is it’ll also improve the entire feel of the home without too many costs involved.

 Kitchens and bathrooms